White Christmas (song): Bing Crosby versions

 In 1942 alone, Crosby's recording spent eleven weeks on top of the Billboard charts.
 The original version also hit number one on the Harlem Hit Parade for three weeks, Crosby's first-ever appearance on the black-oriented chart.
 The song also topped the following weekly charts in the same year: Songs with Most Radio Plugs, National record sales, and National sheet music sales.
-Re-released by Decca, the single returned to the No. 1 spot during the holiday seasons of 1945 and 1946 (on the chart dated January 4, 1947), thus becoming the only single with three separate runs at the top of the U.S. charts.
+Re-released by Decca, the single returned to the No. 1 spot during the holiday seasons of 1945 and 1946 (on the chart dated January 4, 1947).
 The recording became a chart perennial, reappearing annually on the pop chart twenty times before Billboard magazine created a distinct Christmas chart for seasonal releases.

 In Holiday Inn, the composition won the Academy Award for Best Original Song in 1942.
 In the film, Crosby sings "White Christmas" as a duet with actress Marjorie Reynolds, though her voice was dubbed by Martha Mears.
 This now-familiar scene was not the moviemakers' initial plan.
 In the script as originally conceived, Reynolds, not Crosby, would sing the song.
 The song would feature in another Crosby film, the 1954 musical White Christmas, which became the highest-grossing film of 1954.
 (Crosby made yet another studio recording of the song, accompanied by Joseph J. Lilley's orchestra and chorus, for the film's soundtrack album.)

 According to Crosby's nephew, Howard Crosby, "I once asked Uncle Bing about the most difficult thing he ever had to do during his entertainment career… He said in December, 1944, he was in a USO show with Bob Hope and the Andrews Sisters.
 They did an outdoor show in northern France… he had to stand there and sing 'White Christmas' with 100,000 G.I.s in tears without breaking down himself.
 Of course, a lot of those boys were killed in the Battle of the Bulge a few days later."

 The version most often heard today on the radio during the Christmas season is the 1947 re-recording.
 The 1942 master was damaged due to frequent use.
 Crosby re-recorded the track on March 19, 1947, accompanied again by the Trotter Orchestra and the Darby Singers, with every effort made to reproduce the original recording session.
 The re-recording is recognizable by the addition of flutes and celesta in the beginning.